umbcdata602/howtos/README.md

 # HOWTO: Deploy a test

-Deploying a test involves two steps:
+Assuming that you have created a test and configured the test options (above), then deploying a test involves two more steps:

 1. To "Add Test" (this is when you can configure test options), start in the left-hand menu bar
     * Class name > "Assignments" **OR** "Course Materials"